DeepX-inc/.github/.github/pull_request_template.md

 <!--
 - Please fill the sections below and the PR metadata.
-- Make it readable to reviewers and future visitors.
+- Make it readable for reviewers and future visitors.
 -->

 ### Description